Louis Alphonse de Bourbon: Marriage and children

 Louis Alphonse's engagement to marry María Margarita Vargas Santaella, the daughter of Venezuelan businessman Victor Vargas, was announced in November 2003.
 They were married civilly in Caracas on 5 November 2004 and religiously on 6 November 2004 in La Romana, Dominican Republic.
 None of the members of the Spanish royal family attended the wedding.
 Although no official reason was given, it was no secret that the then king of Spain, Juan Carlos I, did not approve his cousin's claim to the French throne, nor the fact that Louis Alphonse issued the wedding invitations styled as "Duke of Anjou".

 Louis Alphonse and María Margarita had their first child, Eugénie, on 5 March 2007 at Mount Sinai Medical Center in Miami, Florida.
 She was baptised in June 2007 at the papal nunciature in Paris.
 Her godparents are Prince Charles-Emmanuel of Bourbon-Parma and his wife, Constance.
-French Legitimists recognize her as Eugénie, Madame Royale, the style commonly attributed to the eldest unmarried daughter of a king of France (in Spain her name is Dona Eugenia de Borbón y Vargas).
+French Legitimists recognize her as Eugénie, Madame Royale, the style commonly attributed to the eldest unmarried daughter of a king of France (in Spain her name is Doña Eugenia de Borbón y Vargas).

 The couple had twin sons, Louis and Alphonse, on 28 May 2010 in New York City.
 Their father has conferred upon them the historic French titles of, respectively, Duke of Burgundy (duc de Bourgogne) and Duke of Berry (duc de Berry).
 In Spain, the twins are Don Luis and Don Alfonso de Borbón y Vargas.

 Their fourth child, Henri, was born on 1 February 2019 in New York and was granted the title of Duke of Touraine (duc de Touraine) by his father.